Gasterophilus intestinalis: Effects on the host

 Clinical signs are uncommon in host animals.
 Large numbers of larvae in the stomach can cause pain in the stomach, and, rarely, extremely large infestations may cause an obstruction at the outflow from the stomach to the duodenum.
 The larvae are usually found incidentally when the host's stomach is examined by endoscope.
 Often the only sign of infestation is the finding of larvae in the feces.
 The main impact on the host is the nuisance of the adults as they repeatedly land on the legs when attempting to lay eggs.

 Treatment and control

-Parasiticides which are effective against the larvae include macrolytic lactones, such as ivermectin and moxidectin, and organophosphates, such as metrifonate (also known as trichlorphon) and dichlorvos.
+Substances which are effective against the larvae include the macrocyclic insecticides, ivermectin and moxidectin, and the organophosphate insecticides, metrifonate (also known as trichlorphon) and dichlorvos.
 The best time to deworm horses against Gasterophilus intestinalis is after the first hard frost.
 This hard frost will kill the females so no new eggs can be laid on the horse that can be ingested.
 Meaning that the dewormer is acting on the larva attached to the stomach and will also decrease the amount of larva shed in the feces in the spring.